Microsoft shuts down LinkedIn in China amid government pressure | DW | 14.10.2021

 LinkedIn had been criticized for blocking the profiles of American journalists in China for sharing "prohibited content."
 Academics, government employees and other figures on the platform have also been blocked for similar reasons.

-Linkedin has justified the move by saying its localized platform in China must comply with Chinese laws.
-Human rights organizations have condemned the actions.
+Linkedin has justified the move by saying its localized platform in China, which was launched in 2014, must comply with Chinese laws.
+Human rights organizations have condemned the censorship.

 The platform will be replaced with a service called InJobs, which uses some of LinkedIn's networking features but does not allow users to post content or share articles.